Silencing, Prejudice and Resistance

 If you have any questions, please don’t hesitate to email us at firstname.lastname@example.org

-The event is sponsored by the Scots Philosophical Association, the Marc Sanders Foundation and the University of Stirling.
+The event is sponsored by the Scots Philosophical Association, the Marc Sanders Foundation, the Analysis Trust and the University of Stirling.

 This is a student event (e.g. a graduate conference).